Impacts of new small-scale N-body simulations on dark matter annihilations constrained from cosmological 21cm line observations: Results

 In figure \ref{fig:100GeV}, we demonstrate the evolution of $x_e(z)$ and $T_m(z)$ in the presence of DM annihilation with DM mass $m_{\rm DM}=100\GeV$.
 We here assume that there is no significant heating from astrophysical sources.

-The difference between the results of the linear theory and the N-body simulation for the $W^+W^-$ and $b\bar{b}$ emissions is larger than the ones for the line $e^+e^-$ and $\gamma\gamma$ emissions.
+The differences between the results of the linear theory and the N-body simulation for the $W^+W^-$ and $b\bar{b}$ emissions are larger than the ones for the line $e^+e^-$ and $\gamma\gamma$ emissions.
 That is because more soft daughter electromagnetic particles such as $e^+e^-$ or $\gamma\gamma$ are produced through cascade decays of unstable mesons and baryons in cases for the $W^+W^-$ and $b\bar{b}$ emissions, compared with the cases for the line $e^+e^-$ and $\gamma\gamma$ emissions.
 Then, the energy-deposition is more efficient for $W^+W^-$ and $b\bar{b}$ due to the delayed deposition~\cite{Liu:2018uzy}.

 $T_m$ is increased compared to cases where energy injection from dark matter annihilation is absent, which should result in modified evolution of the spin temperature, $T_s$, associated with the hyperfine splitting of neutral hydrogen ground states.
-This allows us to constrain DM annihilation cross section from observations of differential brightness temperature of redshifted 21\,cm line emission \be T_{\rm 21cm}(z)=\frac{T_s(z)-T_\gamma(z)}{1+z} \tau_{\rm 21cm}(z), \ee before reionization (See e.g. \cite{Furlanetto:2006jb}).
-Time-evolution of $T_s$ in general depends on relative couplings of $T_s$ with $T_\gamma$, $T_m$ and the color temperature $T_c$, which the effective temperature associated with background Lyman-$\alpha$ radiation.
+This allows us to constrain DM annihilation cross-section from observations of differential brightness temperature of redshifted 21\,cm line emission \be T_{\rm 21cm}(z)=\frac{T_s(z)-T_\gamma(z)}{1+z} \tau_{\rm 21cm}(z), \ee before reionization (See e.g. \cite{Furlanetto:2006jb}).
+The time-evolution of $T_s$ in general depends on relative couplings of $T_s$ with $T_\gamma$, $T_m$ and the color temperature $T_c$, which is the effective temperature associated with background Lyman-$\alpha$ radiation.
 As IGM is always optically thick for Lyman-$\alpha$ radiation during the cosmological epoch we are interested in, it is reasonable to assume $T_c\approx T_m$.
-The fact that EDGES has reported a global absorption signal~\cite{Bowman:2018yin} \be T_{\rm 21cm}=- 500^{+200}_{-500}\,{\rm mK}\quad(\mbox{99\% CL}), \ee indicating $T_m<T_\gamma$ and upper bounds on DM annihilation.
-This is because DM annihilation in general suppresses absorption amplitude of global 21cm signals by ionizing and heating IGM.
-In Figure~\ref{fig:100GeV}, the differences between the solid and dotted lines look much smaller than the ones directly-expected from the face values of the difference between the two lines the boost factors from our N-body simulations and linear perturbation calculations in Figure~\ref{fig:B}.
+The fact that EDGES has reported a global absorption signal~\cite{Bowman:2018yin} \be T_{\rm 21cm}=- 500^{+200}_{-500}\,{\rm mK}\quad(\mbox{99\% CL}), \ee indicating $T_m<T_\gamma$, then the upper bounds on the DM annihilation cross-section should exist.
+This is because DM annihilation in general suppresses the absorption amplitude of global 21cm signals by ionizing and heating IGM.
+In Figure~\ref{fig:100GeV}, the differences between the solid and dotted lines look much smaller than the ones directly-expected from the face values of the difference between the two lines in the boost factors from our N-body simulations and linear perturbation calculations in Figure~\ref{fig:B}.
 That is because the delayed deposition occurred as was discussed in Ref.~\cite{Liu:2018uzy,Basu:2020qoe}.